XLab-Tongji/aiops-2018-anomaly-detection/陈泽徽-1652763 /code_v2/readme.md

 2. run `pip install -r requirements.txt`
 3. run `python pre_data.py` to generate multi-feature processed data
 4. run `python vae_script.py` to generate anomaly data using VAE
-5. run `python script.py` to test our model on all kpi dataset, the record will generated automatically in file: `result.txt` and `output.csv`.
+5. run `python script.py` to test our model on all kpi dataset, our model performance will be recorded automatically in files: `result.txt` and `output.csv`.

 ps.
 You can also run `python dnn.py num(1,2,3...)` to test our model on a specific kpi dataset.